 It is important to note that every woman’s recovery from a hysterectomy will be different.
 Factors such as age, general health, the medical condition prompting the surgery, the type of procedure, the surgical approach and others will affect how long recovery takes and how much pain and discomfort is experienced during recovery.

-Why Choose Baptist Health for Women’s Health Services?
+Why Choose Baptist Health?